This topic summarizes the prerequisites for installing Tanium™ software.

-Your technical account manager (TAM) provides the Tanium™ installation package and license files required to complete the installation.
-The files include:
+Your technical account manager (TAM) provides the following Tanium™ installation package files and license file required to complete the installation:

-The installation package for these three servers must have the same build number (for example, all must have build number
+The installation package for each of these three servers must have the same build number (for example, all must have build number

 The following table summarizes basic requirements for server hosts.
 For detailed version specifications and sizing guidelines, see Reference: Host system sizing guidelines.

 The following table summarizes basic requirements endpoint host systems.
 Hardware resource requirements vary according to the actions that may be taken on the endpoint.
 For hardware resource guidance, consult with your technical account manager (TAM).

 The Tanium Server and Tanium Client generally support the same operating systems listed above when virtualized in cloud service environments.

 Tanium customers have used our software in:

 - Google Cloud Platform (GCP)

 Use of Tanium in cloud environments entails important architectural considerations that can be unique from one deployment to another.
 Work with your TAM when planning to deploy or expand into such environments.

 Tanium components use TCP/IP to communicate over IPv4 and IPv6 networks (IPv6 support requires 7.3 versions of the Tanium Core Platform servers and Tanium Client).
 You must work with your network administrator to ensure that the Tanium components are provisioned with IP addresses and can use DNS to resolve hostnames.

 The table below summarizes the Tanium processes and default values for ports used in Tanium Core Platform communication.
 Host and network firewalls might need to be configured to allow the specified processes to send/receive TCP via the ports listed.
 The Tanium installer opens required ports in the Windows host firewall.
 You must work with your network security administrator to ensure the platform components can communicate through any security barriers (such as firewalls) in their communication path.
 For a detailed explanation, see Reference: Network ports.